A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a finite group of line bundles of order 2 on on the moduli space of symplectic bundles

 Let $\Sp(2n,\C)$ be the symplectic group in $\GL(2n,\C)$ for the standard symplectic structure.
-The centreis $\{1,-1\}\cong\Z/2$.
-Let $\Lambda\subset H^1(X,\Z/2)$ be a finite subgroup.
-Note that, via the Narasimhan--Seshadri Theorem, we may identify $H^1(X,\Z/2)$ with the subgroup of $J(X)$ consisting of elements of order at most 2; since $J(X)$ is an abelian variety of dimension equal to the genus $g$ of $X$, this is isomorphic to $(\Z/2\Z)^{2g}$.
-We adapt the definitions and arguments of Section \ref{section-jacobian} to describe $\mdl(X,\Sp(2n,\C))^{\Lambda}$, and we divide it into analogous sections to emphasize the parallelism.
+The centre is $\{1,-1\}\cong\Z/2\Z$.
+Let $\llambda\subset H^1(X,\Z/2\Z)$ be any subgroup.
+Note that, via the Narasimhan--Seshadri Theorem, we may identify $H^1(X,\Z/2\Z)$ with the subgroup of $J(X)$ consisting of elements of order at most 2.
+Since $J(X)$ is an abelian variety of dimension equal to the genus $g$ of $X$, this is isomorphic to $(\Z/2\Z)^{2g}$.
+We adapt the definitions and arguments of Section \ref{section-jacobian} to describe $\mdl(X,\Sp(2n,\C))^{\llambda}$, dividing the argument in analogous sections to emphasize the parallelism.

-\subsection{Antisymmetric pairings and the character variety \texorpdfstring{$\x(\Lambda,\Int(\Sp(n,\C))$}{}}
+\subsection{Antisymmetric pairings and the character variety \texorpdfstring{$\x(\llambda,\Int(\Sp(2n,\C))$}{}}